raveberry/raveberry/CONTRIBUTIONS.md

 ```

 ## Create a branch
-make sure your local and forked repo are in sync with the original repo
+Make sure your local and forked repo are in sync with the original repo
 ```
 git pull upstream master && git push origin master
 ```